GIScience/ohsome-r/README.md

 #> # … with 3,986 more rows
 ```

+## How to cite this package

+In order to cite this package in publications, please use the citation
+information provided through `citation("ohsome")`.

 [1] Instead of the new R native pipe `|>` you may choose to use
 `magrittr`’s `%>%`.